Hyperbolic models for CAT(0) spaces: Introduction

 \subsection{Hyperbolic isometries}

-Both surfaces and CAT(0) spaces have automorphisms that can naturally be considered hyperbolic-like, namely pseudo-Anosov homeomorphisms and rank-one isometries.
-Pseudo-Anosovs are precisely those mapping classes that act loxodromically on the curve graph \cite{masurminsky:geometry:1}, and, in the cubical setting, rank-one isometries are those that skewer a pair of \emph{separated} hyperplanes \cite{capracesageev:rank,genevois:contracting}.
-The notion of ($L$--)separation carries over to the setting of curtains (Definition~\ref{def:separated}), allowing us to bring the two perspectives together in CAT(0) spaces.
+Both surfaces and proper CAT(0) spaces have automorphisms that can naturally be considered hyperbolic-like, namely pseudo-Anosov homeomorphisms and rank-one isometries.
+Pseudo-Anosovs are exactly those mapping classes that act loxodromically on the curve graph \cite{masurminsky:geometry:1}, and, in the cubical setting, rank-one isometries are those that skewer a pair of \emph{separated} hyperplanes \cite{capracesageev:rank,genevois:contracting}.
+For non-proper CAT(0) spaces, the natural generalisation of ``rank-one'' is ``contracting'' \cite{bestvinafujiwara:characterization}.
+The notion of separation carries over to the setting of curtains (Definition~\ref{def:separated}), allowing us to bring the two perspectives together in CAT(0) spaces.